acumartini/neuralnet/README.md

 neuralnet.py
 ========

-A vectorized implementation of a artificial neural network learning algorithm written in python using numpy.
+A vectorized implementation of an artificial neural network learning algorithm written in python using numpy.